sulzbals/hapra/sheet6/a3/README.md

 ### b) Patch: Modifizeren Sie das Spiel, so dass es auch ohne Lizenz startet.

+The executable `labrys.64.cracked` works without a `license.key` file.
+I managed to do it by overwriting the beginning of the routine that is run when `fopen` fails with a jump to an address after the validation routine.
+Notice that the game will only work when the key file either does not exist or has a valid key, so if the file exists and does not contain a valid key, the game will not run.

+A `SEGMENTATION FAULT` happens when the game is closed, but the functionality of the game is not affected by the crack.

 ##  2. Cheating: Sie verschaffen sich Vorteile gegenüber Mitspielern indem Sie cheaten.

 ### a) Wallhack: Modifizieren Sie das Spiel, so dass Sie horizontal durch Wände laufen können ohne dabei herunterzufallen.
 Tipp: Verändern Sie die Methode(n) collide.